The Bell and Gossett System Syzer and Pump Affinity Laws – to resolve a field problem

 The Pump Affinity Laws are used to determine the system curve.
 If we know the point of operation on a pump curve, we can determine the effect of trimming impellers or changing speeds.

 Let’s look at an example.
-The engineer specified an ITT Bell and Gossett VSX- VSC double suction pump in a closed chilled water system.
+The engineer specified a Xylem Bell and Gossett VSX- VSC double suction pump in a closed chilled water system.
 The capacity is 3500 GPM at 140 ft head.
 They selected the B&G VSC because of the great benefits to the owner.
 Benefits that include silicon carbide unitized seals, ease of service, ANSI/OSHA coupler guard, and a good 15 other reasons.
 The pump selected is shown below.

 The balancing contractor reads the pump out after a proportional balance and finds the operation point to be 4300 GPM at 120 ft.
 This means the pump is oversized.
-The over sizing may be a result of pipe changes during the construction, estimates of pressure drop through equipment, changes in equipment from the basis of design, or safety factors.
+The oversizing may be a result of pipe changes during the construction, estimates of pressure drop through equipment, changes in equipment from the basis of design, or safety factors.

 Categories